drcscodes/drcs.codes/res/deep-learning/slides/probability.md

 - Before we run the test, the *prior probability* that someone has cancer is $p(C)$
 - After we run the test, we use Bayes' Theorem to calculate the *posterior probability* $p(C|T)$

-The *posterior probability* (also called a posteriori probability) is our new belief after a Bayesian update.
+The *posterior probability* is our new belief after a Bayesian update.

 ## Analysis of Medical Screening Example